brianglass/anastasis/files/syn-sep01.md

 You, Father, at God’s call, watchful \[gregoron\] appeared.
 Gregory died at the end of the month in Armenia Magna.

-On the same day, commemoration of the holy Ripsimia, GaÃ¯ani, and 32 other holy women Ascetics, Martyrs and Virgins.
+On the same day, commemoration of the holy Ripsimia, Gaïani, and 32 other holy women Ascetics, Martyrs and Virgins.

 **Verses**
 Ripsimia by blows was no way pained,
 Counting against them garlands numberless.

-Ascetic life crowned GaÃ¯ani once,
+Ascetic life crowned Gaïani once,
 The contest by the sword now crowns her too.

 Trinity, thrice ten Martyrs honour you,